South Yardley: Neighbourhood improvement schemes

 Through Neighbourhood Renewal Funding, South Yardley has established the a scheme which involved street cleaning projects and training courses to improve the physical image of the area.

 Places of interest

 The Swan Shopping Centre was demolished in 2009 after a prolonged period of falling trade.
 It included an indoor market with a multi-storey car park.
 Proposals for a replacement shopping centre in a more modern architectural style have been approved.
 Planning permission was granted after Tesco agreed to pay a sum of money to the development as they are building a store on the site and in the immediate vicinity of the site.
 The replacement shopping centre will include a public piazza and petrol station.
+As of 2025, the Swan Shopping Centre is still open with Tesco as their main anchor tentant.
 Councillor Jim Whorwood said the need to re-develop the Swan Centre was 'long overdue'.

 The new Swan Shopping Centre opened in 2012.

 South Yardley Library is within the ward.
 It re-opened on 6 May 2008 after extensive refurbishments and offers free internet access on 30 computers.